aerickt/lapwing-for-beginners/src/Chapter-05.md

 * purr `PUR`
 * rough `RUF`

-Those last two words may have been a little bit tricky as their spellings contain multiple vowel letters.
-Here are some rules for dealing with *short vowels*:
+This last word may have been a little bit tricky because of the multiple vowel letters it is spelled with.
+Here are two rules for dealing with *short vowels*:

 1. **If a word is spelled using a single vowel, use the vowel key that spells the word.**